brenopessoa/diana-demos/README.md

 This project has Diana demonstrations using several provider and the NoSQL API and its specializations.

-* Diana-se: The bunch of project that are using Diana with Java SE.
+* Diana-se: The bunch of projects that are using Diana with Java SE.
 * diana-boot: Diana integrated with Spring-Boot technology.